- Additional Positions at AU

 - 1992-1993 Chair of the Shryock Medal Committee of the American Association of the History of Medicine.

-Area of Expertise: Immigration, disease and public health issues, Holocaust, U.S. social and political history of the nineteenth and twentieth centuries, ethnic history, Civil War, the American South, history of American medicine, American Jewish history, Statue of Liberty, Ellis Island
+Immigration, disease and public health issues, Holocaust, U.S. social and political history of the 19th & 20th centuries, ethnic history, Civil War, the American South, history of American medicine, American Jewish history, Statue of Liberty, Ellis Island